GodRa-QA/GameTesting_RG/README.md

 ## Contact

-Feel free to reach out to me via email: [Your Email] or connect with me on LinkedIn: [Your LinkedIn Profile].
+Feel free to reach out to me via email: rafal.godlewski.98@gmail.com or connect with me on LinkedIn: www.linkedin.com/in/rafał-godlewski-2690a422a.

 Thanks for visiting my portfolio! :)